Ghaith-Chamaa/Semantic-Caption-Generation/readme.md

 The project is broken down into three main stages: Data Preparation, NLP Preprocessing, and Model Training.

-### 1. Data Ingestion & Preparation
+### 1. Data Preparation

 The Visual Genome dataset is composed of multiple large JSON files containing information about objects, attributes, relationships, and regions.
+The links to the necessary JSON files can be found in the `Semantic-Caption-Generation.gdrive` file.

 1.  **Loading Data:** The raw JSON files are loaded into a MongoDB database.
 2.  **Normalization & Merging:** A series of aggregation queries (see `appendix` of the report **in Arabic**) are run to merge these disparate sources.
 The goal is to create a single, unified document for each image that links every object to its attributes and its role in various relationships.
 This step is crucial for creating clean training pairs.